Click here for print friendly PDF format.

 The party who wants to relocate must notify every other person with custody rights to the child.
 Notice may be given via certified mail no later than 60 days before the move is going to take place.
 If the relocating party did not and could not have known within the 60-day window and if it is not reasonably possible to delay the relocation date to comply with the 60-day notice rule, the party may give the nonrelocating party notice 10 days after he or she knows of the relocation.
 Because a relocation can result in a need to change the custody schedule, the party must also provide the nonrelocating party with a proposal for a revised custody schedule.

 If the relocating party fails to provide the other with reasonable notice, the court may take that fact into consideration when deciding whether to grant the relocation or custody modification.
 Additionally, the court could also order the relocating party to return the child to the other party, may order the relocating party to pay counsel fees, or may hold the party in contempt and impose sanctions.
 So, bottom line, it is very important to comply with the notice requirements of your jurisdiction.
-If you have any questions about how to provide reasonable notice, contact the experienced attorneys at Notaro Calabrese & Epstein - Divorce and Family Law Attorneys today.
+If you have any questions about how to provide reasonable notice, contact the experienced attorneys at Notaro Epstein Family Law Group, P.C. today.

 Once the nonrelocating party receives notice of the other party's proposed relocation, they can either object to it or consent to it.
 If no one objects, the party seeking the relocation will file an affidavit which states that he or she provided notice to those entitled, the time to file an objection has lapsed, and no individual entitled to receive notice has filed an objection.
 The party proposing the relocation will also need to show a return receipt, which serves as proof that proper notice was given.
 In addition, the party will also have to file a petition to confirm the relocation and modification of custody (if necessary), as well as a proposed order.
 The court may approve the nonrelocating party's proposal and change the existing custody schedule.